discrete-notes/discrete-notes.github.io/_posts/2020-04-10-network-decomposition-2-impact.md

 [first post](https://discrete-notes.github.io/network-decomposition-1-local-algorithms)
 of the series that one can simulate the greedy centralized algorithm in the local model, by using the identifiers as a schedule, but that this was horribly slow.
-We also looked at an algorithm that gather the whole topology of the graph, this will be useful here.
+We also looked at an algorithm that gathers the whole topology of the graph, this will be useful here.

 ## Everything is easier with a coloring